Here are some tips to help you keep your “cool” on the road.

 For example, keep seat belts fastened at all times; keep hand, feet, and objects to yourself.
 Don’t start the car unless the rules are being followed.

 Take a Pack:

-Have children pack a backpack (or bag) with things to keep them occupied and comfortable (books, tapes, games, snacks, etc.).
+Have children pack a backpack (or bag) with things to keep them occupied and comfortable (books, DVDs, games, snacks, etc.).

-Establish a reward for good behavior, for example, stopping at the video store and renting a movie.
+Establish a reward for good behavior, for example, playing a favorite podcast.

 Children like to feel useful and can be put in charge of reading road signs, watching for the right exit, or picking the next gas station.
 On a long trip, let your child mark the route on a map with the highlighter as you travel.